gigasquid/gigasquid.github.io/source/speaking/index.markdown

 be Clojure, Robots, and AI lately.

 ## Upcoming Talks

-* [Clojure Conj 2013](http://clojure-conj.org/): Learning to talk to machines with speech acts - a shipwreck adventure
+* [Code Mesh 2013](http://codemesh.io/): The Joy of Flying Robots with Clojure
 * [Clojure Exchange 2013](http://skillsmatter.com/event/java-jee/clojure-exchange-2013): Learning to talk to machines with speech acts - a shipwreck adventure

 ## Past Talks

+* [Clojure Conj 2013](http://clojure-conj.org/): Learning to talk to machines with speech acts - a shipwreck adventure
 * OSCON 2013 Keynote: The Joy of Flying Robots with Clojure
 {% youtube Ty9QDqV-_Ak %}
 * Lambda Jam 2013: [The Joy of Flying Robots with Clojure](http://www.infoq.com/presentations/clojure-robots)